 To find your JSU email address (GEM), contact Information Technology Help Desk at (256) 782-5201

 For Blackboard login assistance, contact firstname.lastname@example.org or (256) 782-8172.

 JSU email is referred to as GEM.
 You will receive a GEM account as part of the application process.
-If you do not know your GEM account information, please contact email@example.com or (256) 782-5201.
+If you do not know your GEM account information, please contact the Information Technology Help Desk at (256) 782-5201.

-Many services such as registration, course schedule, email, and other technoogy may be accessed via https://my.jsu.edu/.
-Login with your ID (first part of email address) and your current or defualt password.
+Many services such as registration, course schedule, email, and other technology may be accessed via https://my.jsu.edu/.
+Login with your ID (first part of email address) and your current or default password.

 For the best experience within Blackboard and your courses, you need to have access to a minimum amount of technology.
 Blackboard requires certain browser versions, software, and applets.
 Additionally, your specific course may have further technology requirements.
 Check with your instructor for course specific needs.